SamuelGuillemet/zoom-python-webhook/README.md

 3. In the `handler.py` file, you should create a new function that will handle the event.
 The function should be take the following arguments:
    - body (dict): The body of the request
 4. In the `schema.py` file, you should create 2 new Pydantic models that will be used to validate the body of the request and the response of the handler function.
+   - The first model should be used to validate the body of the request.
+   - The second model should be used to validate the response of the handler function.
 5. In the `__init__.py` file, you must have the following code:

 ```python